CoMakery/algorand-security-token/README.md

 appArgs.push(totalSupply)
 ```

+## "Bad Request": maximum number of applications per account

+The maximum applications you may have associated with your account is 10.
+If you try to install an 11th application you will get a `Bad Request` error.

 # Application Functions

 The TEAL assembly smart contract language uses program branches with no loops (it's non turing complete).
 The branches operate like functions in a typical programming language.
 There are also some default functions for upgrading and managing application memory systems.
 For simplicity I'll refer to the branches as "functions" in the table below.